 Why do I need to protect / seal the image?

-- Luminosity of the colors: After your acrylic pouring picture has dried, the colors often appear dull.
+- Luminosity of the colors: After your acrylic pouring paintings has dried, the colors often appear dull.
 The varnish layer restores the original luminosity of the colours.
 In addition, the protective film compensates for the unevenness of the surface.
 It becomes smoother and prevents diffuse scattering of the light.
 The image gets more colour depth, the colours appear stronger and richer, the cells and colour gradients get more sharpness of detail.

 - Preservation of colour brilliance: Depending on the colour pigments / quality, acrylic paint has a better or worse light fastness, so it can fade.
-Especially if your pictures are exposed to direct sunlight for a long time, they will inevitably fade.
+Especially if your paintings are exposed to direct sunlight for a long time, they will inevitably fade.

 - Uniform gloss: Depending on the acrylic paint and pouring medium, individual areas dry differently.
-This can be compensated with a varnish and the desired effect – matt, silky gloss or glossy – can be given to the picture depending on the location.
+This can be compensated with a varnish and the desired effect – matt, silky gloss or glossy – can be given to the canvas depending on the location.

 Preparatory work for sealing